 More to the point, bromelain mops up a specific protein — called Circulating Immune Complex (CIC) — that’s sent by the human immune system to form a protective wall around injured areas.

-The research on bromelain is overwhelming.
-More than 1,600 scientific studies show it’s a powerful treatment for everything from allergies and asthma to ACL tears and even sprained ankles!
+The research on bromelain is overwhelming: More than 1,600 scientific and clinical studies show it’s a powerful treatment for everything from allergies and asthma to ACL tears and even sprained ankles!
 (That’s why it’s so popular among practitioners of alternative medicine. )

 I’ve been researching natural ways to relieve joint pain for more than a decade.
 Here’s what I’ve found…

-Modern medicine’s solutions for joint pain relief are just plain terrible.
-Over-the-counter pain pills like acetaminophen (Tylenol), ibuprofen (Advil, Motrin) and naproxen (Aleve) all have serious side effects.
+Modern medicine’s solutions for joint pain relief, like over-the-counter pain pills including acetaminophen (Tylenol), ibuprofen (Advil, Motrin) and naproxen (Aleve), all have serious adverse effects.